 - 2. In the navigation tree on the left, expand Application Deployments, and then click imaging (IPM_server1). - 3.
-On the Application Deployment menu, select System MBean Browser. - 4.
-In the navigation tree on the System MBean Browser page, under Configuration MBeans, close the com.bea folder. - 5.
-Expand the oracle.imaging folder, under Application Defined MBeans. - 6.
-Expand the Server: IPM_server1 and config folders. - 7.
-Click config. - 8.
-Set the value of the AgentUser attribute to a user name that already exists in the Oracle WebLogic Server LDAP authentication provider, click Apply, and then click Return.
+On the Application Deployment menu, select System MBean Browser. - In the navigation tree on the System MBean Browser page, under Configuration MBeans, close the com.bea folder.